What is a pilot activity?

 What criteria are used to evaluate applications?

-When assessing applications for pilot activities taking place in 2016, the EYF will concentrate on the following criteria:
+When assessing applications for pilot activities, the EYF will concentrate on the following criteria:

 - Activities addressing challenges affecting young people at local level.
 What the EYF expects is that you highlight a specific challenge/concern affecting young people at local level based on real needs, and propose ways of tackling the issue with a view to finding solutions.